Updated: Jul 18

 Of course, it was an even greater pleasure to witness PJ's shoes-patinating process in live action as well.

-Both of these aspects about the event, however, require separate articles so that I could go more in-depth on the conversation.
-(The link to the them will be available here when it's published.)
+Both of these aspects of the event, however, require separate articles so that I could go more in-depth on the conversation.
+(The link to them will be available here when it's published.)